nagydani/seedling/sprout/TUTORIAL.md

-# Seed Tutorial
+# Sprout Tutorial

 ## Greetings

 When learning a new programming language, it is customary to begin with making the computer greet the world.
-In Seed, this looks as follows:
+In Sprout, this looks as follows:

 ```
 " Hello, world!" s. cr